-On July 24, 2001, we issued \$175 million in principal amount of 10 5/8% senior notes due 2008.
-We realized net proceeds of approximately \$165 million, a substantial portion of which was used to repay and fully extinguish all of the then existing credit facilities.
 On November 23, 2004, we completed the private placement of our Series A notes, resulting in net proceeds to us of approximately \$219 million, net of estimated transaction costs.
-Pursuant to a tender offer and related consent solicitation, which expired on December 3, 2004, 5:00 p.m., Eastern time, we used \$181 million of such proceeds to repurchase approximately 91% of the outstanding 10 5/8% senior notes.
-On January 14, 2005, we redeemed the entire balance of the outstanding 10 5/8% senior notes at an aggregate redemption price of \$17 million, plus accrued interest.
-The redemption was also funded with a portion of the proceeds raised in the Series A notes offering.
+Pursuant to a tender offer and related consent solicitation, which expired on December 3, 2004, 5:00 p.m., Eastern time, we used \$181 million of such proceeds to repurchase approximately 91% of our outstanding \$175 million aggregate principal amount of 10 5/8% senior notes.
+In addition, we have amended the indenture governing the 10 5/8% senior notes to eliminate most of the restrictive covenants and certain events of default contained therein.
+On January 14, 2005, we intend to redeem the entire balance of the outstanding 10 5/8% senior notes at a redemption price to be calculated in accordance with the indenture governing such notes and as set forth in the Notice of Redemption that was previously mailed to the record holder of the notes.
+We also intend to defease, before year-end, these remaining notes pursuant to the terms of their indenture.
+The related redemption and defeasance will be funded with a portion of the proceeds raised in the Series A notes offering.